 Despite its virulence, the disease was limited to infection by contact with bodily fluids, heavily limiting the risk under proper safety precautions.
 This combined with the pressure of the massive refugee population would have pushed the recolonization forward despite the risks.
 The Idiot Ball is grabbed only when it's made apparent just how poor the security measures actually are, failing even at the most mundane level.

-THAT FREAKING KID in the beginning, who doesn't even apparently try to lose the infected pursuing him before knocking on the first door he sees, then when the infected come, he runs away instead of staying with the others.
+The little kid from the prologue, who didn't try to lose the infected pursuing him before knocking on the first door he saw, then when the infected naturally burst through the door, decided to run away instead of staying with the others.

 Typhoid Mary: Alice is an asymptomatic Rage carrier, and it's implied at the end that Andy may have become one as well.